increpare/residenzmuenchen_besuch/README.md

 ## More Elegiac couplets

-You thoguht that was the end of the couplets?
+You thought that was the end of the couplets?
 Nope...

 ![IMG_8220](https://github.com/increpare/residenzmuenchen_besuch/assets/465632/d30f3a5d-3d11-4332-a55b-4b8d9066e574)